sampathsvskr/Sq-oop/SqoopCommands.md

   --table TBLS \
   --columns name,id \
   --target-dir '/tmp/sqooptbls/'

-###  we can use --query to perfom any operation on the table like fetch limited rows or joining tables..
+###  Using Query
-we need to give '\$CONDITIONS' in where class when we use --query else it will throw an error. we cannot use '--warehouse-dir' in this case, as we will not be mentioning any table name.
+We can use --query to perfom any operation on the table like fetch limited rows or joining tables.. we need to give '\$CONDITIONS' in where class when we use --query else it will throw an error. we cannot use '--warehouse-dir' in this case, as we will not be mentioning any table name.